-- 1 4.
-(New section) The Department of 1[Health shall use the 2 information reported by long-term care facilities pursuant to P.L. , c.
-3) (pending before the Legislature as Senate Bill No. 2759 or 4 Assembly Bill No. 4478 of 2020/2021) to identify facilities Human 5 Services shall utilize the direct care ratios reported pursuant to subsection c. of section 3 of P.L.2020, c.89 (C.30:4D-7cc) to assist the 6 Department of Health identifying nursing homes1 that may be in acute 7 financial distress or at risk of filing for bankruptcy protection 1[, and].
-8 The Department of Health shall develop strategies to assist those 9 1[facilities in avoiding] nursing homes that are determined to be in 10 acute financial distress or at risk of filing for bankruptcy protection to 11 avoid bankruptcy or the need to close.
-The [department] 12 Department of Health may, as appropriate: 13 - a.
-Provide management support services and resources, as well as any other supports as may be necessary and appropriate to avoid bankruptcy proceedings or cessation of operations;
+1[4.]
+5.1 (New section) The Department of Health shall 1[use the information reported by long-term care facilities pursuant to P.L., c.
+(C.) (pending before the Legislature as Senate Bill No. 2759 or Assembly Bill No. 4478 of 2020/2021) to identify facilities 1 identify nursing homes 1 that may be in acute financial distress or at risk of filing for bankruptcy protection 1[, and] by requiring each nursing home to report, within five business days, any default in the punctual payment when due of any: debt service payment where the debt is secured by real estate or assets of the nursing home; rent payment; payroll; or payroll tax obligation.
+The department shall 1 develop strategies to assist those 1 [facilities in avoiding bankruptcy or the need to close I nursing homes that report a default in a punctual payment .
+The department may, as appropriate:

-- b.
-Initiate proceedings in a court of competent jurisdiction for the appointment of a receiver for the 1 [long-term care facility] nursing home 1, which receiver shall have the powers and authorities conferred by the order of receivership, which may include, but shall not be limited to, the authority to: - (1) hire any consultants or to undertake any studies of the 1 [facility] nursing home 1 the receiver deems appropriate; - (2) make any repairs or improvements as are necessary to ensure the safety of 1 [facility] nursing home 1 residents and staff; - (3) hire or discharge any employees, including the administrator or manager of the 1 [facility] nursing home 1; - (4) receive or expend in a reasonable and prudent manner the revenues of the 1 [facility] nursing home 1 due on the date of the entry of the order of receivership and to become due under such order; - (5) continue the business of the 1 [facility] nursing home 1 and the care of the residents of the 1 [facility] nursing home 1 in all its aspects; - (6) do all acts necessary or appropriate to conserve the property and promote the health, safety, and welfare of the residents of the 1[facility] nursing home 1; and - (7) exercise such other powers as the receiver deems necessary or appropriate to implement the court order; and - c.
-Take such other steps and actions as may be available to ensure continuity of care for, and the safety of, residents of the 1 [facility] nursing home1.
+- a.
+Provide management support services and resources, as well as any other supports as may be necessary and appropriate to avoid bankruptcy proceedings or cessation of operations; - b.
+Initiate proceedings in a court of competent jurisdiction for the appointment of a receiver for the 1[long-term care facility] nursing home 1, which receiver shall have the powers and authorities conferred by the order of receivership, which may include, but shall not be limited to, the authority to: - (1) hire any consultants or to undertake any studies of the 1 [facility] nursing home 1 the receiver deems appropriate; - (2) make any repairs or improvements as are necessary to ensure the safety of 1 [facility] nursing home 1 residents and staff; - (3) hire or discharge any employees, including the administrator or manager of the 1 [facility] nursing home 1; - (4) receive or expend in a reasonable and prudent manner the revenues of the 1 [facility] nursing home 1 due on the date of the entry of the order of receivership and to become due under such order; - (5) continue the business of the 1 [facility] nursing home 1 and the care of the residents of the 1 [facility] nursing home 1 in all its aspects; - (6) do all acts necessary or appropriate to conserve the property and promote the health, safety, and welfare of the residents of the 1 [facility] nursing home 1; and - (7) exercise such other powers as the receiver deems necessary or appropriate to implement the court order; and - c.
+Take such other steps and actions as may be available to ensure continuity of care for, and the safety of, residents of the '[facility] nursing home'.

-5. This act shall take effect 1[60] 1201 days after the date of enactment.
+31 1[5.]
+6.1 This act shall take effect 1[60] 1201 days after the date 32 of enactment.